imsweb/naaccr-xml/README.md

 [![Build Status](https://travis-ci.org/imsweb/naaccr-xml.svg?branch=master)](https://travis-ci.org/imsweb/naaccr-xml)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.imsweb/naaccr-xml/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.imsweb/naaccr-xml)

 This library provides support for the NAACCR XML format.
-It implements version 1.1 of the specifications.
+It implements version 1.2 of the specifications but also supports versions 1.0 and 1.1.

 Information about the format and its specifications can be found in [the project wiki](https://github.com/imsweb/naaccr-xml/wiki).